Chobbes/Rotunda/docs/design.md

 * Tasks with deadlines should be scheduled more frequently as their deadlines approach.
 * Breaks should be scheduled in between periods of work.

+Some potential issues that can occur with scheduling:

+* A task is swapped out frequently, making it difficult to build up any inertia on the task.
+  - A note taking discipline may be helpful for this.
+  - Smaller sub-tasks can eliminate this problem.
+* If similar, or unwanted tasks are grouped together this can hamper productivity.

 Work and Breaks
 ---------------